fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

   database = "icinga2"
 }
 ```

-If your configfile looks different, set the Icinga2 database connection details manually.
+Double-check the content of this file.
+Enter the connection details of the Icinga2 database manually if required.

-Quit the configuration file with `CTRL-X` (and confirm with `y` if you changed something in the configfile).
+Exit the editor with `CTRL-X`.
+If necessary, confirm with "y" if you have changed something in the configuration file.

 ## Icinga2 Restart

 ### One-liner

-If you have modified `/etc/icinga2/features-available/ido-mysql.conf` then restart the Icinga2 service with the following command:
+If you modified the fole `/etc/icinga2/features-available/ido-mysql.conf`, restart the Icinga2 service:

 ```
 sudo systemctl restart icinga2
 ```

 <aside class="positive">
-Please note that you will restart icinga2 multiple times.
-The reason is that Icinga2 ignores configuration file updates if the service is not restarted.
+It is quite common that you have to restart icinga2 several times.
+The reason for this is that Icinga2 ignores updated configs if the service is not restarted.
 </aside>

-## Icinga Web2 Application
+## Icinga Web2 Frontend

 ### Installation

-Icinga Web 2 requires Icinga 2 with IDO configured plus some additional requirements include a web server, PHP and some extensions.
-Run the command below to install these requirements before you can proceed.
+Icinga Web 2 requires Icinga 2 with IDO configured as well as some additional requirements such as a web server, PHP and some extensions.
+You must therefore install these requirements first before configuring the front end.
+Let's start with the core frontend:

 ```
 sudo apt install icingaweb2